Create a better workplace design for your company

 Beware of “50 shades of tan” when decorating, says Susan Robertson, who teaches creative thinking at Harvard University and is the founder of Sharpen Innovation, a consulting firm based in Orlando, Florida.
 Offices that are entirely neutral can stifle creativity.

 “Visual stimulus is a sure-fire way to enhance creative thinking,” Robertson says.
 “Bring in some splashes of bold color.
 Put some interesting art on the walls and sculptures in the hallway.”
 Robertson also recommends encouraging employees to customize their own spaces.

 Keep in mind that an uncomfortable environment — physical or emotional — will significantly detract from creative thinking, she adds.
-“So encourage people to add an extra cushion on the back or their chair, or bring in a plant or a personal picture.”
+“So, encourage people to add an extra cushion on the back of their chair, or bring in a plant or a personal picture.”

 Many companies are also catching on to the idea that current employees value a work environment that promotes health and wellness.
 A few options worth considering in your workplace design include:

 - Comfortable areas for collaboration